JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 “Cold night to be out here, huh?
 Folks ’round Bergen don’t come up around after sundown anymore.”

 **Driver:**
 “You must’ve heard… the incident yesterday.
 Father and his little girl found the body.
-Poor kid won’t sleep for weeks.”
+I heard the poor kid was shaken pretty badly.”

+**Player:**
+"I could only imagine, being a kid and coming across all that.
+A child should never have to go through that."

 **Driver:**
 “People say it happened somewhere near the ridge.
 Locals think it’s the cultists again.
 They used to run rituals up here back in the 80s—until the Feds shut it down.”

 **Driver:**
-“But between you and me… murder’s more likely.
-Too clean.
-Too precise.
-Whoever did it knew the land.”
+“But between you and me… I think it's a murder.”

+**Player:**
+"Why do you think so?"

+**Driver:**
+"Nothing just my instinct.
+Believe me often or not "

 **Driver:**
 “Anyway… your stop is here.
 I finish my shift at 4 AM sharp.
 I’ll swing by and pick you up then.
 Don’t be late.
 The forest changes at night.”